lakshmankumar12/general_reading_notes/routing.md

 path-vector : http://www.informit.com/articles/article.aspx?p=331613&seqNum=2

 * Distance-Vector
+    * Example protocols are RIP, EIGRP
     * Each router just advertises all routed reachable through it.
 These are both direct routes and that it got from others.
 Upon receipt of an advertisement, a router updates its routing table and passes on this in its future advertisement.
-    * Example protocols are RIP, EIGRP

 * Path-Vector
+    * Eg protocols are BGP
     * Here again, each router updates its summarized info.
 However, in addition to giving a route and its metric(the distance), it also gives the path to that route.
 This helps in a receiving router to detect loops before it adds a path to its table.
-    * Eg protocols are BGP

 Figuratively, both distance and path-vector is update-by-rumor, as each router trusts the advertisement of routes themselves from their peers

 * Link state
+    * Eg are OSPF, IS-IS.
     * Here each router just updates their directly connected link information to every other router (both directly connected and not).
 Thus every router gets to develop the full network topology for itself.
 Each router then builds up the shortest path using some SPF algo like Djikstra.

-Eg are OSPF, IS-IS.
+## Autonomous System

+* One or more IP-prefixes run by one-administrative entity.
+* Has a single and clearly defined routing policy
+* Is identified by a 4-octet number
+    * Historically was 2-octet

 # BGP

+Rfc: 4271
+    Impl. report: 4276
+    operation experience: 4277

 [Good Link](https://www.youtube.com/watch?v=ZucnfoJiFr8)